 You will want to make sure that you are answering your question at all points in the Extended Essay.
 In fact, we recommend reviewing each paragraph and asking yourself if it addresses your Extended Essay question.
 Then, if you find it doesn’t cut or change it.

 Remember the register of language you need to use.
-The Extended Essay demands the use of academic language and your style, vocabulary and tone should reflect this.
-We work with IB Extended Essay Examiners who are dismayed each year by essays that use slang, repeat themselves, have spelling and grammar mistakes.
+The Extended Essay demands the use of academic language and your style, vocabulary, and tone should reflect this.
+We work with IB Extended Essay Examiners who are dismayed each year by essays that use slang, repeat themselves, and have spelling and grammar mistakes.
 Don’t let your essay be like that!

 Ask yourself the question; does my essay flow and make sense to a reader who hasn’t done the research?
 Is it structured, logical, and clear?
 Are my arguments and counter-arguments backed up by evidence?

 However, this doesn’t mean that it becomes complicated to read.
 You will find that simple and precise phrasing is best.